-This is a journey level of professional engineering job classes.
+This is the journey level of professional engineering job classes.
 Positions at this level are characterized by the performance of technically-advanced, professional-level research studies, and/or management of some complex District projects.
-Employees at this level are expected to understand basic principles and theories, laws and regulations and structures of other related governmental agencies which regularly interact with the District.
-Incumbents may solicit and administer grants, serve as District representative and technical advisor on construction projects, prepare plans, specifications, and estimates and work with other professional and technical staff on multi-divisional projects.
+Employees perform responsible types of duties assigned to classes within this series and function with minimal supervision and guidance.
+Employees at this level are required to be fully trained in all procedures related to assigned area of responsibility.
 This position is distinguished from the Senior Water Resources Engineer by the latter position's management responsibility for program development, management of more complex projects involving multiple agencies and parties, and representation of District interests in official proceedings (such as before the SWRCB, Superior Court, or CPUC).